 It seems that SPECT bone is the most sensitive study to detect active spondylolysis.
 CT and MRI can be used to search for possible spondylolysis.
 Bone scintigraphy can also be useful in distinguishing the acute response to stress reaction (spondylolysis) from chronic defects.

 The most common finding on a physical examination is a pain in the lower back and pain with an extension of the lumbar spine.
 The hamstring tightness is another very common finding in patients with spondylolysis.

 The initial treatment of athletes suffering from spondylolysis is conservative with an emphasis on pain control.
 It is also important for athletes to stay clear of any activity that can lead to an increase in the amount of stress at the site of injury, including:

 - Some activities such as running and jumping

 - All activities leading to a collision

 The use of back support can also be recommended for some athletes.
 As soon as the pain subsides, an athlete can continue with rehabilitation activities that center on control and stability of the lumbar spine and pelvis.
-Exercises will initially focus on core stabilization to help locate and maintain the neutral position of the pelvis in order to minimize or eliminate the extension/hyperextension of the lower back.
+Exercises will initially focus on core stabilisation to help locate and maintain the neutral position of the pelvis in order to minimise or eliminate the extension / hyperextension of the lower back.

-Once an athlete is able to find and retain this position in static positions, the exercises will progress to include advanced static core stabilization, dynamic core stabilization, and ultimately returning to sporting activities.
+Once an athlete is able to find and retain this position in static positions, the exercises will progress to include advanced static core stabilisation, dynamic core stabilisation and ultimately returning to sporting activities.